Marwane-HQ2/Play_Spectrum/README.md

 Added 5 levels, corrected maths errors and hexa decoding strategy
 ### Version 3.0.0
 Changed design, added 5 more levels
-### Version 3.1.0 🔨
+### Version 3.1.0
 Corrected maths bug and styling bug
-### License 📖
+### Version 3.2.0 🔨
-This project is open source, feel free to edit, share and publish the code !
+Added possibility to create new levels, worked on styles and corrected gradient strategy
 ## Play Spectrum 🎮
 You can play by using this [link](https://play-spectrum.vercel.app/) !